xuhdev/flake8-executable/README.md

 ![PyPI - Downloads](https://img.shields.io/pypi/dm/flake8-executable)
 [![Build Status](https://ci.appveyor.com/api/projects/status/h6mucl894w6dx7d0?svg=true)](https://ci.appveyor.com/project/xuhdev/flake8-executable)

+It's possible to make [executable Python scripts][] by adding a _[shebang][]_ line to the top of the file, and setting the execute bit of its permissions.

-Very often, developers mess up the executable permissions and shebangs of Python files.
+Very often, however, developers mess up the executable permissions and shebangs of Python files.
 For example, sometimes the executable permission was accidentally granted, sometimes it is forgotten.

 This is a [Flake8][] plugin that ensures the executable permissions and shebangs of Python files are